isklikas/homebridge-http-speaker/README.md

 First of all you should already have installed `Homebridge` on your device.
 Follow the instructions over at the [HomeBridge Repo](https://github.com/nfarina/homebridge)

-To install the `homebridge-http-speaker` plugin simply run `sudo npm install -g homebridge-multiroom-speaker`
+To install the `homebridge-multiroom-speaker` plugin simply run `sudo npm install -g homebridge-multiroom-speaker`

 ### Configuration